We offer online counselling for clients all throughout Alberta.

 For example, you might be worrying about everything under the sun and have great difficulty relaxing and feeling at peace.
 When you worry a lot, often your muscles are tense and you can’t sleep well at night.
 This worry-type anxiety is called Generalized Anxiety Disorder.

 Anxiety can also take the form of Obsessive-Compulsive Disorder (OCD), where thoughts that just don’t make sense that keep popping into your mind (obsessions).
-Then in order to try to stop these thoughts you do certain activities (compulsions).
-The problem with the OCD is that the compulsions only help stop the thoughts temporarily.
-The best treatment for OCD is a form of cognitive-behavioral therapy called Exposure and Response Prevention (EX-RP), which we offer at Ward & Associates.
+Then in order to try to stop these thoughts, you do certain activities (compulsions).
+The problem with OCD is that the compulsions only help stop the thoughts temporarily.
+The best treatment for OCD is a form of cognitive-behavioural therapy called Exposure and Response Prevention (EX-RP), which we offer at Ward & Associates.